-We face intense competition for our marketing solutions and enterprise solutions, and if we fail to maintain and enhance our mobile capabilities, our results of operations could be materially and adversely affected.
+We face intense competition for our marketing solutions and enterprise solutions, and if we fail to maintain and enhance our capabilities, our results of operations could be materially and adversely affected.

 Our recent growth was primarily driven by our expansion since 2014 into mobile channels to identify, engage and convert mobile marketing, as well as our expansion into enterprise solutions since 2018.
 We have experienced and expect to continue to face intense competition in respect of our mobile marketing solutions and enterprise solutions.
 To deliver, maintain and enhance our mobile capabilities, it is important that we further integrate with a wider range of mobile technologies, systems, networks and standards that we do not control.
+To further develop and execute our "SaaS+X" model, we have to continuously strength our technological innovation and R&D capabilities and outpace competitors in the market.
 We may not be successful in developing solutions that operate effectively with these technologies, systems, networks or standards.
 Any of these could have a material adverse effect on our business, prospects and results of operations.

-In light of the rising demand for marketing via mobile apps, mobile app publishers, especially popular mobile app publishers, tend to command stronger bargaining power compared to their non-mobile app publisher counterparts.
-All of these have resulted in a downward pricing pressure on, and increased media costs for, our mobile marketing solutions.
-In addition, the gross margin for our mobile marketing solutions may fluctuate in future.
-As we continue to prioritize the execution of our mobile strategy and face increasing competition and pricing pressure for our mobile marketing solutions, our profit margin could be materially and adversely affected.
+In light of the rising demand for SasS products, and marketing via mobile app, mobile app publishers, especially popular mobile app publishers, tend to command stronger bargaining power compared to their non-mobile app publisher counterparts.
+All of these have resulted in a downward pricing pressure on, and increased media costs for, our enterprise solutions and marketing solutions.
+In addition, the gross margin for our enterprise solutions and marketing solutions may fluctuate in future.
+As we continue to face increasing competition and pricing pressure, our profit margin could be materially and adversely affected.

-We have incurred net losses in the past and may not achieve or sustain profitability in the future.
+We have incurred significant net losses and cash outflows in the past, all of which may continue in the future.

-We incurred net losses of US\$10.8 million in 2019, US\$14.9 million in 2020 and US\$16.6 million in 2021.
-As of December 31, 2021, we had an accumulated deficit of US\$221.2 million.
-We will need to generate increased revenue or gross profit levels in future periods to become profitable, and, even if we do, we may not be able to improve our profitability as we intend to continue to expend significant funds to grow our marketing and sales operations, develop and enhance our data analytic capabilities, scale our data center infrastructure and services capabilities and expand into new market segments.
+We incurred net losses of US\$14.9 million in 2020, US\$16.6 million in 2021 and US\$202.8 million in 2022.
+As of December 31, 2022, we had an accumulated deficit of US\$422.1 million.
+We recorded net operating cash outflows of US\$19.6 million in 2020 and US\$19.7 million in 2021.
+We will need to generate increased revenue or gross profit levels in future periods to become profitable, and, even if we do, we may not be able to improve our profitability as we intend to continue to expend funds to grow our enterprise solutions business, develop and enhance our data analytic capabilities, and scale our data center infrastructure and services capabilities.
 Our efforts to grow our business may be more costly than we expect, and we may not be able to increase our revenue or gross profit enough to offset our operating expenses.
 We may incur significant losses in the future for a number of reasons, including the other risks described in this annual report, and unforeseen expenses, difficulties, complications and delays and other unknown events.
 If we are unable to achieve or sustain profitability, the market price of our ADSs may significantly decrease.
+We also face unfavorable capital market in recent years.
+If there would be no significant fund raising in the future, we may have cash shortage which would impact our strategy on prudent cash management and impact the business, prospects and results of operations.